-Requirements Students must take a minimum of 270 credits in Film Studies over the period of their studies.
-Structure Year 1 - Level 4 30 credits Concepts and History (compulsory module) (QMUL Model Module) 30 credits Approaches and Analysis (compulsory module) 30 credits Scriptwriting: Creativity and Technique (compulsory module) 30 credits Production Skills (compulsory module) Progression Requirements to Year 2 To successfully progress from Year 1 to Year 2 students must meet the overall credit requirements for progression under the Academic Regulations which apply to them.
-Year 2 30 credits What is Cinema?
-[Critical Approaches] (compulsory module) 15 credits The Visual Essay (compulsory module) (QMUL Model Module) 15 credits Research Methods (Film) (compulsory module) (QMUL Model Module) Minimum 15 credits/ Maximum 60 credits optional modules to be chosen from FLM-coded modules at level 5.
-Minimum 0 credits/ Maximum 45 credits optional modules to be chosen from all modules offered in: The School of Languages, Linguistics and Film The Faculty of Humanities and Social Sciences QMUL Modules within the School of Languages, Linguistics and Film Maximum 30 of these credits may be at level 4 or 6 with the advisers' agreement.
-Progression Requirements to Final Year To successfully progress from Year 2 to Final Year students must meet the overall credit requirements for progression under the Academic Regulations which apply to them.
-Final Year 30 credits Film Studies Research Project (compulsory module) Minimum 45 credits/ Maximum 90 credits optional modules to be chosen from FLM- coded modules at level 6.
+Requirements

+Students must take a minimum of 270 credits in Film Studies in addition to the Year Abroad module over the period of their studies.

+Structure

+Year 1 - Level 4

+30 credits Concepts and History (compulsory module) (QMUL Model Module)

+30 credits Approaches and Analysis (compulsory module)

+30 credits Scriptwriting: Creativity and Technique (compulsory module)

+30 credits Production Skills (compulsory module)

+Progression Requirements to Year 2

+To successfully progress from Year 1 to Year 2 students must meet the overall credit requirements for progression under the Academic Regulations which apply to them.

+Year 2

+30 credits What is Cinema?
+[Critical Approaches] (compulsory module)

+15 credits The Visual Essay (compulsory module) (QMUL Model Module)

+15 credits Research Methods (Film) (compulsory module) (QMUL Model Module)

+Minimum 15 credits/ Maximum 60 credits optional modules to be chosen from FLM-coded modules at level 5.

+Minimum 0 credits/ Maximum 45 credits optional modules to be chosen from all modules offered in:

+- The School of Languages, Linguistics and Film - The Faculty of Humanities and Social Sciences

+Maximum 30 of these credits may be at level 4 or 6 with the advisers' agreement.

+Progression Requirements to Year Abroad

+To successfully progress to the Year Abroad students must achieve an average of 2:1 in their second year, with no failed modules (after resit as appropriate), and meet the overall credit requirements for progression under the Academic Regulations which apply to them.
+Students who do not meet the progression requirement (after resit as appropriate) for the 4-year programme, will be transferred to the 3-year programme.

+Year Abroad - Level 5

+120 credits compulsory QMUL Model Year Abroad Module.

+Progression Requirements to Final Year from Year Abroad

+Students must complete the year abroad and required assessment to progress to the final year of the programme.
+Successful completion of the Year Abroad Assessment is not a hurdle to progression but all marks will count towards degree classification, whether pass or fail.

+Final Year

+30 credits Film Studies Research Project (compulsory module)

+Minimum 45 credits/ Maximum 90 credits optional modules to be chosen from FLM- coded modules at level 6.

 Minimum 0 credits/ Maximum 45 credits optional modules to be chosen from all modules offered in the Faculty of Humanities and Social Sciences, subject to space available on modules and with the guidance of the students' adviser.
 Maximum 30 Credits of these modules may be at level 5.

 Students may not take level 4 modules in their final year.